pingcap/docs/tidb-cloud/serverless-faqs.md

 ### How many TiDB Serverless clusters can I create in TiDB Cloud?

-For each organization in TiDB Cloud, you can create a maximum of five TiDB Serverless clusters by default.
-To create more TiDB Serverless clusters, you need to add a credit card and set a [spending limit](/tidb-cloud/tidb-cloud-glossary.md#spending-limit) for usage.
+For each organization in TiDB Cloud, you can create a maximum of five [free clusters](/tidb-cloud/select-cluster-tier.md#free-cluster-plan) by default.
+To create more TiDB Serverless clusters, you need to add a credit card and create [scalable clusters](/tidb-cloud/select-cluster-tier.md#scalable-cluster-plan) for the usage.

 ### Are all TiDB Cloud features fully supported on TiDB Serverless?